 I don’t know how I missed it last year since I stayed 20 minutes away, but I did.
 I missed Wind Cave National Park, a short drive from Hot Springs, South Dakota and a couple hours from the Badlands.
-It’s neighboring Custer State Park and close to Mount Rushmore.
+It’s neighboring Custer State Parkand close to Mount Rushmore.
 I mean really, how did I miss this?
+I would also say it’s an underrated national park, and much less visited than nearby Badlands.

 The plan was to go to the visitors center then do a hike, but like always, the plan didn’t really pan out.
 We stopped at the visitors center then headed back out on the road.
 The next thing we knew, we were out of Wind Cave and in Custer.
 We drove into it a bit, until the fee area, and took more pictures of bison before turning back.

 On our way out we took a dirt road off on the left to get to a trail, but we ended up driving past it, stopping for pictures, and leaving the park.
-It was a last minute thing, so we didn’t really have anything in mind of what we wanted to do there, so that didn’t really help at all.
-But I have to say, it is super pretty and I would love to go back to actually hike and go into the cave.
+It was a last-minute thing, so we didn’t really have anything in mind of what we wanted to do there, so that didn’t really help at all.
+But I have to say, it is super pretty and I would love to go back to actually do some hiking and go into the cave.
 I mean that is the main part of the park.

 Overall I’d say it was a pretty cool park and somewhere I would definitely go back to.
 I would highly recommend it if you’re in the area visiting the Badlands or Mount Rushmore.
 Even just a morning or afternoon would be a good introduction to the park.